 Health educators need a solid understanding of human biology as well as verbal communication skills to convey scientific information in a language that their clients can easily comprehend.

-Health educators, like biology majors, write about scientific topics like nutrition, safe sex, substance abuse and stress reduction.
+Health educators, like biology majors, write about scientific topics like nutrition, safe sex, substance abuse, and stress reduction.
 They, therefore, need strong written communication skills.
+Employers may also require the Certified Health Education Specialist (CHES) credential in addition to a bachelor’s degree.

 06Pharmaceutical / Medical Product Sales Representative